 - Cold Temp.
 Duration: 24 Hours

-- Cons: Cup lid can sometimes become too hot to hold when containing very hot liquid for long periods of time.
+- Cons: Cup lid can sometimes become too hot to hold when containing very hot liquid for long periods of time, however a pair of gloves can help with any long term heating issues.

 - Price: ~$50.00 USD